tuomoko/sikatrain/README.md

 ## Generating training data
 The training data is generated from video files taken from the dices.
 This makes it easier to get large number of training pictures.
 The files to prepare the data are located in **prepare_data/** folder.
+Note that each video file should only contain one result (e.g. leaning jowler)

+Sample video files can be downloaded from: http://vider.kapsi.fi/sikatrain/sikatrain_videos.tar.gz These video files should be extracted to **prepare_data/videos**.

-Note that each video file should only contain one result (e.g. leaning jowler) From the video files, every 10th frame is taken and a very simple object detection algorithm is used to find the pig and draw a bounding box around it.
+From the video files, every 10th frame is taken and a very simple object detection algorithm is used to find the pig and draw a bounding box around it.
 This data is then converted to TFRecord files, that can be crunched by the Tensorflow